 Here are four of the most popular home decorating styles to consider:

 A transitional style goes with most home architectural styles.
 The look is a hybrid of modern and traditional — perfect for updating older home styles like colonial or Victorian, or warming up a new-construction home.
 The transitional home decorating style involves the use of dark woods, stone, neutral colors and earthy reds, sages and olive greens as accent colors.
 Furniture is fairly streamlined but features more ornamentation and curvier, softer lines.

 A modern decorating style is well-tailored and features clean lines.
 Wood and earth tones add a softer feel to the clean straight lines.
 Mid-century modern sofas or elements are popular.
 Ranch homes, Art Deco-era homes, and homes constructed during and after the 1950s tend to work best with modern decor.

 Contemporary design is the most sparse and minimalist of the design styles.
 Few pieces are used in each room.
 Color selection is normally pared down to black, white or grey with primary color accents.
-Metals and glass, instead of wood, are featured.
+Metal home accents, instead of wood, are featured.
 When decorating from scratch, a contemporary style is a good idea when you’re working with smaller spaces and/or you want to highlight the home’s natural features, like big, bright windows or architectural details.

 Farmhouse is very popular nowadays thanks to designers like Joanna Gaines.
 The style adds fun, cozy comfort and a bit of whimsy to your new home.
 To decorate your home from scratch in a farmhouse style, practical, cozy and inviting are most important.
 Sofas should be overstuffed for comfort and slip covered for low maintenance.
 Wood tables are earthy and casual.
 Colors and accent pieces have a vintage or antique store feel.